yanisakli/IOT/README.md

 ## How it works

 To use the pillow, you'll need to download the mobile application.
-This application will
+This application will mainly help you to configure your pillow